markovmodel/molPX/README.md

 ### KNOWN ISSUES:

+### The interplay between nglview, nbextensions, ipywidgets might limit you to use python3.X on some platforms.
+Sorry about that.

 Installation of `nglview` might give a "SandboxViolation" error.
 IDK how to fix this for now.
 Recommended install is then to externally use